-While Distance Education students are welcome to attend open house, these events are designed for students planning to attend classes on our main campus in Boone.
-For Distance Education opportunities planned for off-campus programs, visit Appalachian's Distance Education site.
+While App State Online students are welcome to attend open house, these events are designed for students planning to attend classes on our main campus in Boone.
+For App State Online opportunities planned for off-campus programs, visit Appalachian's App State Online site.

 Arts, Entertainment and Alumni Engagement

 Boone’s welcoming and vibrant community is a place that has long nurtured a confluence of native and adapted cultures.
 Appalachian plays a large role in this, presenting arts programming that celebrates the human spirit, enriches our lives and broadens our understanding of the world; offering residential academic and recreation experiences, lifelong learning and professional opportunities; and hosting numerous events and programs for our alumni to remain connected to the university and High Country long after they have earned their academic degrees.

 Our students live and learn in a remarkable place.
 The stunning beauty of our surroundings, the arts and cultural events and many opportunities for outdoor recreation that make Boone and the surrounding area a popular vacation destination also make this an amazing location in which to live and learn.

 Boone’s collaborative campus and community environment contributed to our town being named by Trip Advisor as America’s No. 2 “diamond in the rough” town; one of National Geographic magazine’s “Best Places to Live and Play;” Outside magazine’s top 10 “Best Towns in America” and SafeWise.com’s “50 Safest Cities in North Carolina.”